Luna — PMDD Pattern Intelligence

 The barrier isn't friction.
 It's felt value.
 Without a meaningful return, the habit never forms.

-So people do what they can from apps, paper trackers to describing symptoms from memory in a doctor's office.
-But memory is unreliable.
 According to PMDD researcher Dr. Erin Brennand, symptom histories reported retrospectively correlate with prospectively tracked data only about 60% of the time.
 Doctors are working from an incomplete picture.

 By making the return on logging felt earlier and by reframing what tracking is actually for.
+Every entry a user logs in Luna is building the clinical picture a doctor needs to take them seriously.

 Grounding the product in clinical reality